-Great Lakes Christian College also offers programs leading to two types of associate degrees: the Associate of Arts and the Associate of Religious Education, both requiring completion of 64 semester hours.
+Great Lakes Christian College also offers programs leading to two types of associate degrees: the Associate of Arts and the Associate of Religious Education.

 The Accelerated Ministries Program also leads to an Associate of Religious Education degree.
-This program, for students 30 years of age or older, is designed to be completed in two years and requires completion of 64 semester hours.
+This program, for students 25 years of age or older, is designed to be completed in two years.